isomerpages/moe-evergreenpri/_our-processes-and-programmes/Student Development Well Being/Student Development.md

 -	Through engaging students in the four domains, students build confidence, curiosity, cooperation, and social and emotional skills.

-(d)	Education and Career Guidance (ECG)
+**(d)	Education and Career Guidance (ECG)**
-Through ECG, students will develop a greater sense of self-awareness and self-directedness for lifelong learning.
+<br>Through ECG, students will develop a greater sense of self-awareness and self-directedness for lifelong learning.
 We also want to help our students develop a growth mindset and a resilient attitude to embrace future opportunities and appreciate the value of all occupations.

-(e)	National Education (NE)
+**(e)	National Education (NE)**<br>
 NE provides opportunities for our students to explore and examine their identity as Singaporeans and arrive at a common set of ideals and values.
 We want our students to develop the following key dispositions for citizenship:

 1)	Sense of Belonging